desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Parental Agent, knowing both the Child zone name and its NS hostnames, MUST execute the following steps:

-1. verify that the Child is not currently securely delegated;
+1. verify that the Child is not currently securely delegated and that at least one of its nameservers is out of bailiwick;

 2. query the CDS/CDNSKEY records at the Child zone apex directly from each of the authoritative servers as determined by the delegation's NS record set;

-3. query the CDS/CDNSKEY records located at the Signaling Name under each Signaling Domain using a trusted DNS resolver and enforce DNSSEC validation;
+3. query the CDS/CDNSKEY records located at the Signaling Name under each out-of-bailiwick Signaling Domain using a trusted DNS resolver and enforce DNSSEC validation;

 4. check (separately by record type) that all record sets retrieved in Steps 2 and 3 have equal contents;